theopensystemslab/planx-new/doc/how-to/how-to-debug-failed-submissions.md

 > [!TIP]
 > It might be useful to toggle the data fields for the flow to help match the passport answers with the questions.

+> [!WARNING]
+> Note that the published flow that the applicant used might be different from the current version of the editor flow!

 ## Fixing the payload

 If the solution involves fixing the submission payload before resubmitting, you can do this as follows: